JAGFx/ets2-dashboard-skin/README.md

 ### Environment file

 This project use a `.env` file.
-If you wan to override one or more variable in the development, create a `.env.local` at the same place of the `.env` directory
+If you wan to override one or more variable in the development, create a `.env.local` at the same place of the `.env` file

 #### Telemetry data
 If you want to use a fake file data instead of the data from the SCS API, set the `VUE_APP_USE_FAKE_DATA` to `true`